laurale31/ai201-project5-mixtape-starter/submission.md

 this slice, so they were unaffected.
 The query and ordering logic was correct all along; only the return statement was wrong.

-## AI Usage
-I used Claude (Anthropic) as an assistant during this project.
-Claude helped me understand what suspicious lines of code actually did (e.g. what Python's `weekday()` returns for each day of the week) and explained the difference between working and broken code paths.
-For each bug, I read and verified the root cause myself before making any changes.
-All fixes and RCA entries reflect my own understanding.